pyuan/elo/README.md

 Template 1 uses require.js and follows the AMD model

-Template 2 loads in all the scripts up front synchronously and emulates a merged script for he most part
+Template 2 loads in all the scripts up front synchronously and essentially emulates loading in a merged script for the most part